OpenRailAssociation/technical-committee/project-handbook/technical-infrastructure.md

 For the composition, we follow these principles:

 * We prefer using Open Source software and services
-* We choose software and services based on whether they are feasible and pragmatic
+* We pragmatically choose software and services based on their ability to address our specific needs.
 * We strive for ease of access and use for the respective users and teams
 * We prefer using hosted services instead of self-hosting
 * We appreciate modularity, and accept incremental improvements when perfection is not possible